syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 * **criteria** is the criteria in the form of a number, expression or text that defines which cells will be counted.
 For example, the criteria can be expressed as “>32”.

 ### COUNTIFS
-Counts the number of cells within the specified ranges that meets the given criteria.
+Counts the number of cells within the specified ranges that meets a set of given criteria.

 #### Syntax
 COUNTIFS(range1, criteria1, range2, criteria2)